apple/swift-algorithms/Guides/Stride.md

 (0...10).striding(by: 2) // == [0, 2, 4, 6, 8, 10]
 ```

-If the stride is larger than the collection count, the resulting wrapper only contains the
+If the stride is larger than the count, the resulting wrapper only contains the
 first element.

 The stride amount must be a positive value.